 Effective January 1, 2009, the Company adopted Statement of Financial Accounting Standards No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" ("SFAS No. 160") and EITF Topic No. D-98 "Classification and Measurement of Redeemable Securities" (Amended), under which noncontrolling interests of the Company (previously known as "minority interests") are classified either as a component of equity or in the mezzanine section of the balance sheet as temporary equity depending on the terms of such noncontrolling interests.
 As a result of the adoption of SFAS No. 160, the Company reclassified the noncontrolling interests in consolidated property partnerships from the mezzanine section of its Consolidated Balance Sheets to equity.
 The reclassification totaled approximately \$6.9 million as of December 31, 2008.
-Noncontrolling interests related to redeemable preferred units and redeemable common units of the Company continue to be classified in the mezzanine section of the Consolidated Balance Sheets.
-Noncontrolling interests related to redeemable common units of the Company are adjusted each period to reflect the carrying value equal to the greater of the carrying value based on historical cost or the redemption value.
+In addition, the Company prom the mezzanine section of its Consolidated Balance Sheets to equity.
+The reclassification totaled approximately \$63.2 million as of December 31, 2008.
+Noncontrolling interests related to redeemable preferred units of the Operating Partnership continue to be classified in the mezzanine section of the Consolidated Balance Sheets.